Processing math: 100%

 Successful design almost always involves combining bits and pieces, a concept here, a topology there, to ultimately arrive at the optimum solution.
 In this section we will see how some of the ideas introduced earlier are combined into relatively more sophisticated configurations.
 The three examples that are presented are all "real world" in that they reflect actual requirements that the author has encountered recently in his own work.

-This page titled 12: Advanced Applications is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by James K. Roberge (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12: Advanced Applications is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by James K. Roberge (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.